92jks94/open-saas-postmarkr/template/app/blog/src/content/docs/blog/2025-03-18-hidden-costs-of-diy-mailing.md

 ---
-title: "The Hidden Costs of DIY Mailing (and How to Eliminate Them)"
+title: The Hidden Costs of DIY Mailing (and How to Eliminate Them)
 date: 2025-03-18
+description: Why printing, stuffing, and stamping at home is costing you more than you think.
+authors: ["Postmarkr Team"]
 tags: ["mailing costs", "virtual print room", "digital mail", "small business"]
-subtitle: "Why printing, stuffing, and stamping at home is costing you more than you think."
-authors: ["Postmarkr Team"]
 ---

 ## Introduction